galasa-dev/galasa.dev/src/markdown-pages/docs/cli-command-reference/runs-get.md

 ### View tests results in details format

 Use this format to drill down to get more details on a particular test run.
-The returned information includes details about the requestor and bundle, and provides a link to the run log which can be viewed in a browser which is very useful for helping diagnose why a test failed.
+The returned information includes details about the requestor and bundle.
+A link to the run log which can be viewed in a browser, is helpful in diagnosing why a test failed.
 A table of methods is also displayed, including details about the status and result of each test method.

 The following example command returns test status in a details format: